 In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 This ASU simplifies the accounting for certain convertible instruments.
-ASU 2020-06 will be effective for fiscal years beginning after December 15, 2021, with early adoption permitted for interim and annual reporting periods beginning after December 15, 2020.
-The Company adopted ASU 2020-06 on January 1, 2021, and the adoption did not have a material impact on the Company's consolidated financial statements and related disclosures.
+ASU 2020-06 will be effective for fiscal years beginning after December 15, 2021, with early adopted ASU 2020-06 on January 1, 2021, and the adoption did not have a material impact on the Company's consolidated financial statements and related disclosures.